mary435/cardiovascular_diseases_risk_model/README.md

 You can download the dataset from this link on kaggle: https://www.kaggle.com/datasets/aiaiaidavid/cardio-data-dv13032020?select=cardiovascular_diseases_dv3.csv

-or this from github:
+Another option from github:
 https://github.com/mary435/cardiovascular_diseases_risk_model/blob/28c9346a431fdfe8543174c9ea6af4dfd89074c9/cardiovascular_diseases_dv3.csv

-or you can download it from the notebook, leave the lines with wget.
+Third option download it from the notebook.
+I leave the lines with wget ready.

 ## Notebook
 The notebook was created with this anaconda environment: